al3xandr3/al3xandr3.github.io/_posts/2010-03-08-automate-orgmode-todo-export.md

 layout: post
 title: Automating todo tasks reports with org-mode
 categories:
+  - automation
-- org-mode
+  - ruby
   - emacs
-- automations
-- ruby
-intro: "\n\
-  Here's the geek automation of the week, its for helping creating reports from my TODO tasks list when using the amazing emacs org-mode(<a href=\"http://orgmode.org/\">see here whats orgmode all about</a>).\n"
+intro: "Here's the geek automation of the week, its for helping creating reports from my TODO tasks list when using the amazing emacs org-mode(<a href=\"http://orgmode.org/\">see here whats orgmode all about</a>)."
 ---

 Here's the geek automation of the week, its for helping creating reports from